cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    :param datacenter: the Datacenter entity
    :return: the length of a partially executed Cloudlet; the full Cloudlet length if it is completed; or 0 if the Cloudlet has never been executed in the given Datacenter

+getJobId
+^^^^^^^^

+.. java:method::  int getJobId()
+   :outertype: Cloudlet

+   Gets the id of the job that this Cloudlet belongs to, if any.
+This field is just used for classification.
+If there is an supposed job that multiple Cloudlets belong to, one can set the job id for all Cloudlets of that job in order to classify them.
+Besides classification, this field doesn't have any effect.

+   :return: the job id or \ :java:ref:`NOT_ASSIGNED`\  if the Cloudlet doesn't belong to a job

 getLastDatacenter
 ^^^^^^^^^^^^^^^^^